-A beautiful, sumptuous travelogue released in 1998, the picture marked the end of Terrence Malick’s 20+ year absence from film and proved to be more “National Geographic” than James Jones.
+Beautiful and sumptuous, the picture marked the end of Terrence Malick’s 20+ year absence from film.
 Ostensibly about an offensive during the Guadalcanal campaign, the film follows Privates Bell (Ben Chaplin) and Witt (Jim Caviezel) as they are deposited on a Pacific island to take an enemy air base deep inland.
-They are accompanied along the way by Private John Savage, Sergeants Sean Penn, Woody Harrelson and John C. Reilly, Lieutenant John Cusack, Captains Elias Koteas and George Clooney, Colonel Nick Nolte, and General John Travolta.
-We are provided insight to only Koteas and Nolte (Koteas is a lawyer; Nolte is an angry military man who has been passed over).
-Everyone else is just there, without exposition.
+They are accompanied along the way by Private John Savage, Sergeants Sean Penn, Woody Harrelson and John C. Reilly, Lieutenant John Cusack, Captains Elias Koteas and George Clooney, Colonel Nick Nolte, General John Travolta and a host of other young actors playing infantrymen.

-The film is lush.
-At times, it is visually riveting, from the beauty of the ship cutting through the Pacific prior to disembarkation of its armed cargo (filmed directly down from the prow), to the stark image of a dismembered mine team, alone among the peacefully covered foliage (the first carnage the company witnesses) to the killing of two men by a Japanese sniper – they fall poignantly in the tall grass before the vista of a misty, impossibly beautiful hillside.
+The film is lush and visually riveting, from the beauty of the ship cutting through the Pacific prior to disembarkation of its armed cargo (filmed directly down from the prow), to the stark image of a dismembered mine team, alone among the peacefully covered foliage (the first carnage the company witnesses) to the killing of two men by a Japanese sniper – they fall poignantly in the tall grass before the vista of a misty, impossibly beautiful hillside.
 Malick’s juxtaposition of the wonders of nature and the blight that is the intrusion of combat is jaw-dropping.

-Malick makes some fundamental errors that, I’m sure, seem niggling in the light of the ambition of the project.
+Malick does makes some fundamental errors that, I’m sure, seem niggling in the light of the ambition of the project.
 For example, Witt and Bell look alike and they kind of sound alike and when two men are running around in battle and doing voice overs, that becomes problematic.
-The cameo factor is also distracting because actors are trying to make their mark in the short time allotted.
+The cameo factor can also be distracting because actors are trying to make their mark in the short time allotted.
 As such, Travolta is weird as an ambitious general, and Clooney shows up at the end for a few lines (since you still haven’t seen Clooney until the end of the picture, you fear he may be pivotal and you have that much longer until the end).
-Savage, as stated, is not only atrocious as a private who has freaked out (be spits, he exhibits facial tics, the whole nine yards), but he is much too old to have been a line soldier in WWII.
-Another gripe: Witt is chronically AWOL, and in the beginning of the film, he’s picked up by a Navy transport whilst he lives among pleasant, harmonious natives.
-His company is on the transport, and they go quite a long way to the island that serves as the setting for the film.
-Regardless, Witt manages to return to the natives for a visit by way of a long walk.
-A walk I calculate at about 320 miles.